-- 5. Pilot light.
-No pilot light. - (b) Installation.
-Any pool or spa heating-system or equipment shall be installed with all of the following: - 1.
+5. Pilot light.
+No pilot light.

+- (b) Installation.
+Any pool or spa heating system or equipment shall be installed with all of the following: - 1.
 Piping.
-At least 36 inches of pipe shall be installed between the filter and the heater or built-in or built-up connections to allow for the future addition of solar heating equipment; and - 2.
+At least 36 inches of pipe shall be installed between the filter and the heater or dedicated suction and return lines, or built-in or built-up connections shall be installed or built in or built up connections to allow for the future addition of solar heating equipment; and - 2.
 Covers.
 A cover for outdoor pools or outdoor spas that have a heat pump or gas heater.